TJTP/D2Controller/README.md

 ## GPT-3
 We will release the code and scripts for GPT-3 later.

+## Result
+**D2Controller is beneficial to other ICL models**

+**D2Controller can achieve competitive results on a small number of in-context example groups.**

+**IICScore is effective to select evaluation examples**

+**Dynamically selecting the number of demonstrations performs better than using the maximum number of demonstrations**

 ## Citation
 If you find this helpful, please cite our paper.